Timniem/RNA_outlier_dectection_internship/README.md

 # RNA_outlier_dectection_internship

 ## Nextflow RNA-seq pipeline
 This pipeline written in Nextflow will yield outlier results for gene expression and splicing.
-It consists of several modules of the DROP pipeline* (gagneur-lab) and is made to be compatible for VIP** integration in the near future.
+It consists of several modules of the DROP pipeline* both OUTRIDER and FRASER (gagneur-lab) and is made to be compatible for VIP** integration in the near future.
 The MAE (mono allelic expression) is currently not implemented but is scheduled for a future release.

 Input for the pipeline is an annotation file with paths to the BAM files and several processing options.